 We do not require your dog to be spayed or neutered in order to attend our classes.
 We understand that this is a personal choice that everyone makes in the best interest of their pet – whether you have them altered at 8 weeks, 8 months or not at all!

 Please note however that you cannot bring a female dog in season to our classes.
 Keep her home until her heat is over and join us afterwards.
+She might be too distracting to your fellow classmates in your dog training class in Albuquerque.

 If you have an intact male dog (or a neutered male dog who likes to mark), please note that we heavily discourage marking our equipment.
 You are responsible to watch your dog at all times and make sure he does not urinate on parts of the agility equipment.
 Everyone will appreciate clean and sanitary equipment.